Freegle1643/Customized-Dockerfile-Pool/README.md

 `curl` : command line tool for transferring data with URL syntax

-`net` : A collection of programs that form the base set of the NET-3 networking distribution, e.g. `ifconfig`.
+`net-tools` : A collection of programs that form the base set of the NET-3 networking distribution, e.g. `ifconfig`.